jantomicky/dotfiles/vim/README.md

 # Vim

 - `~/.vimrc`
-- Extended with a plugin manager and a custom (Nord) theme.
+- Extended with a plugin manager and a custom theme.
+- Run in Vim with `:PlugInstall`.